naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 ###### Cable Modem

 A cable modem provides an always-on connection and simple installation.
+A subscriber connects a computer or LAN router to the cable modem, which translates the digital signals into the broadband frequencies for transmitting on a cable television network.

+###### Wireless

+In the past, the main limitation of wireless access was the need to be within range of a wireless router or a wireless modem